TurtleEngr/libre-bib/CONTRIBUTING.md

   - File names cannot be all periods.
   - These file names are not allowed: CON|PRN|AUX|NUL|COM[1-9]|LPT[1-9]
   - No trailing spaces in files.
   - No TABs in most files.
-(Makefile is an exception)
+(Makefile and bib-cmd.mak are exceptions)
   - "Large" binary files are not allowed.

 - Run **make check** before commiting code.

-- The **bib commands are managed with bin/Makefile.** For example: "bib connect" will call "make -f $cgBin/Makefile connect" All of conf.env values are available for use in the Makefile.
+- The **bib commands are managed with bin/bib-cmd.mak (a Makefile)** For example: "bib connect" will call "make -f $cgBin/bib-cmd.mak connect" All of conf.env values are available for use in bib-cmd.mak.
 Using make keeps dependent files up-to-date.
 It is also easy to add commands.
 Chaining commands works too.
+Consider
-Consider this:
+  this:

   ```
   cd PROJECT/